penguinjournals/ansible-101/task1/task1.md

 2. Check that you can access the machine with Ansible
 3. Check the date and time of the machine
 4. Get a list of the files in /root folder

+Tip:
+vagrant ssh-config gives you some info you will need.